NREL/edv_synthetic_smart_meter_data/README.md

 # TODO

-- [ ] Update figures;
+- [ ] Update BuildingSync files with calibrated or modeled results for CVRMSE/NMBE;
-- [ ] To include capability for more granular timeseries data for step 5.
+- [ ] Upgrade to Openstudio-common-measures-gem v0.3.2;
+- [ ] Upgrade to OpenStudio-cli 3.2.0 once BuildingSync-gem is upgraded;
+- [ ] Single building and portfolio level calibration implementation.